Our goal is to reduce wait times for spouses and partners. To do this, we are working to process the applications in the spousal sponsorship backlog.

 - a protected persons and their family members.

 Use the pay your fees tool to see how much your fees will be and how to pay them online.

 3. Submit your application

-The application package has the address you need for mailing your application to the Case Processing Centre (CPC) in Mississauga, Ontario.
+Mail your completed application to the Case Processing Centre in Mississauga, Ontario.

 Find out how long it will take CIC to process your application.

-You can also read the service standards for sponsoring your family from overseas.
-These standards provide details about the specific level of service you can expect to receive under normal circumstances after submitting a complete application.
+You can also learn about the service standards for sponsoring your family from overseas.
+These standards explain the level of service you can expect to get in most cases.

 Where to send your applicationFind out where you should send your application